-Valid for direct bookings ONLY the CCRP circumvents the big booking agencies and effectively rediverts lost revenue to environmental and social causes.
-This means that there is NO EXTRA COST to purchasers to cover either the donation or discount and yet they can travel and holiday knowing that they are supporting a business inline with their own beliefs and a a cause to match.
+Valid for direct bookings ONLY.
+There is NO EXTRA COST to purchasers to cover either the donation or discount and yet they can travel and holiday knowing that they are supporting a business inline with their own beliefs and a cause to match.

 Each code is specific / confidential to the individual environmental or community group and will over time be reissued and updated to avoid non-affiliated individuals using the code.

 The code is ONLY valid for direct bookings with operators displaying the ethical adventures logo.